There are several advantages to job sharing, but some are particular to late-career professionals.

 Job sharing offers several pluses as part of a pre-retirement lifestyle.

-You can work fewer than 4 days a week — For many high-responsibility jobs, that would be otherwise impractical or impossible.
-Yet working two or three days is enough for meaningful engagement at the job, plus partial income, plus lots of free time each week.
-Having a job partner makes it possible.
+You can work fewer than 4 days a week — For many high-responsibility jobs, working a shorter workweek would otherwise be impractical or impossible.
+With job sharing, it’s doable.
+And it’s desirable; working two or three days is enough for meaningful engagement at the job, plus partial income, plus lots of free time each week.
+Having a job partner makes it all possible.
 (Here are several job sharing scheduling options.)

 Career momentum maintained —Though you work part time, your job position remains at full-tilt, full-time.
 This dispels concerns that your position is at risk of being marginalized if you go strictly part time, i.e., without a job partner.

 Better benefits —You could retain many coveted employee benefits (think health care coverage, earned PTO and 401(k) contributions) that you wouldn’t get as a contracted worker.
-It depends on your employer’s policy, or the job sharing deal you negotiate where there is no policy.
+The specifics depend on your employer’s policy, or the job sharing deal you negotiate where there is no policy.

 It’s a phased retirement option — You might share your job with another late-career employee who also wants a transition phase before full retirement.
 Or you might set up a job-share with a younger employee, acting as a mentor or trainer before you make your eventual exit.
 Expectant or new parents may especially welcome your invitation to explore the possibility of sharing your job.